Why is Stem Cell Recruitment™ a better solution for patients suffering from joint, soft tissue and spine pain?

 Can I go back to my usual work or daily activities?

 Typically you are able to return to work the same day.
 Your physician will instruct you on any restrictions based on your specific injury.

-What can I expect after having the AF injection?
+What can I expect after having the TA injection?

 Healing is unique to your injury and your body’s repair process, but the majority of patients can expect reduced inflammation within 24-48 hours of the injection.
 While patients may experience immediate relief, the complete reparative process can take up to 3-4 months.
 You should follow your physician’s instructions on returning to normal activities.

-Will insurance cover the cost of the AF injection?
+Will insurance cover the cost of the TA injection?

-The number of AF injections needed depends on the type and severity of your injury.
+The number of tissue allografts injections needed depends on the type and severity of your injury.
 Your physician will determine the number of injections you should receive and the best timeline.